George W. Moody – Early Pioneer Tales

 - This happened in 1912

-- The store was in the two-story rock-faced building at the corner of Naranja Road and Old Dixie Highway.
-The post office was located in this same building in the 1950s – Fred Fuchs, Sr. was the postmaster.
+- According to Jean Taylor, the store was east of the railroad tracks and faced west and was northeast of the two-story rock building at the corner of Old Dixie and Naranja Road.
+The post office was located in this rock building in the 1950s – Fred Fuchs, Sr. was the postmaster.

 - Chase & Co.